 A jacket or pullover is recommended as the cave stays a cool 8°C throughout the year.
 High-heeled shoes are not appropriate.

 First Aid Information

-Yes we have a qualified first aider on site.
+There is a qualified first aider on site.

 Accessibility & Disabled Facilities

-Please contact us about any specific requirements your children may have.
+Please contact us about any specific requirements your pupils may have.
 We have an access ramp from the vehicle park to the visitor centre.
 There is a toilet designed for wheelchair users.
 Because of the natural shape of the cave passages we regret that wheelchair and guide dog access to the cave are not possible.

-Superb experience excellent facilities and personable staff.
-Fieldwork in your show cave is always a high point in the teaching programme Dr N C Lancaster University
+Superb experience, excellent facilities, and personable staff.
+Fieldwork in your show cave is always a high point in the teaching programme - Dr N C Lancaster University.